- Meeting with the tutors at the first Tuesday of the winter term. Forming groups of two persons.

 - A title-page completely filled out.

 - A brief, but clear compilation of the theory to the experiment, as well as the supply and discussion of the experiment-specific formulae you need for the analysis and interpretation of your measurements.
 Copying from textbooks or the internet is not allowed.
 A report where lager parts are copied and pasted form the internet will be judged as failed.
 In this case an additional experiment had to be performed.
+The use of ChatGPT or other AI systems in the creation of the protocol must be referenced.

 - A description of the apparatus with a scheme as well as a short representation of the course of the experiment (mention specific difficulties).